dspeyer/dspeyer.github.io/magic.md

 When a spirit uses the Create Body effect *for itself*, it can be considerably less picky about materials, provided they resemble the requirement in some way.
 A determined infernal could create a body for itself from an iron sickle that had been left out in the rain, and many a half-blood grows to fear farming equipment for this reason.
 A third-party summoner, even a fellow infernal, cannot make use of this class of shortcut.

 The Create Body and Spirit Anchor effects cannot be cast on objects that already have that effect cast on them.

+Exorcise cannot discomfit a soul from the body it grew up in.

 Send Spirit is mostly used to send the souls of humans to meet with powerful extraplanar spirits.
 While this is active, the extraplanar spirits can communicate with, cast magic upon, or empower as shamans the human souls.
 The effect can also be used by inhabitants of other planes to visit the material, if they have the true name of a human to target on.